-Mortgage arrears can feel like a lonely place, but help is available.
-Get in contact with Abhaile, the state-funded mortgage arrears support scheme.
+Mortgage arrears can feel like isolating and lonely, but help is available.
+Get in contact with Abhaile, the State-funded mortgage arrears resolution service.
 Abhaile works to help homeowners find the best solutions to their home mortgage arrears and, where possible, to keep them in their own homes.
-The financial and legal services provided by Abhaile are free of charge.
+The financial and legal services provided by Abhaile are free of charge to access.
 To qualify, you must meet all four of these conditions:

 - Be reasonably accommodated i.e. the costs of continuing to live in your home are not disproportionately expensive.